hariharsubramanyam/ObjectTracker/README.md

 ### Merging
 Sometimes, an object **may appear as two small pieces, rather than one whole**.
 So, I want to merge contours that are near each other.
-TO do this, I have to explain two things:
+To do this, I have to explain two things:

 1. What does it mean for contours to be near each other?
 2. How do you merge contours?

 To figure out if two contours are near each other, I first compute the **distance between their mass centers**, call it `dist`.
-Then, I look at the bounding boxes, call them `b1`, `b2`.
+Then, I look at the bounding boxes, call them `b1` and `b2`.
 Specifically, I decide to merge the two contours if:

 ```
 dist <= 0.7 * max(max(b1.width, b1.height), max(b2.width, b2.height))